NYC WISDOM SEMINAR

 JUNE 14-16, 2017

 From June 14-16, 2017 Fordham University will host a three-day seminar exploring the connections between wisdom and adversity.
-It will take place at Fordham's Lincoln Center campus in Manhattan.

-The seminar will focus on characterizing the nature of wisdom and examining how adversity can lead to advances in wisdom.
 Some central questions include: What is wisdom, and how might it be measured or promoted?
 Why is it that some experiences of adversity lead to wisdom while others are more purely negative?
 How can we cultivate character traits that help to promote wisdom from adversity?

 Laura Blackie (Psychology, Nottingham)